 (b) is not lodged within the prescribed time but is lodged before the mining registrar has granted or refused the prospecting licence under subsection (2) and the warden is satisfied that there are reasonable grounds for late lodgment,

-the warden shall hear and determine the application for the prospecting licence in open court on a day appointed by the warden and may give any person who has lodged such a notice of objection an opportunity to be heard.
+and the notice of objection is not withdrawn, the warden shall hear and determine the application for the prospecting licence on a day appointed by the warden and may give any person who has lodged such a notice of objection an opportunity to be heard.

 [Section 42 inserted by No. 58 of 1994 s.
-9(1).]
+9(1); amended by No. 39 of 2004 s.
+56.]

 43. Prospecting licence not to include land already the subject of a mining tenement